-This way of working is set to be the new normal for many years to come, and while working in homes and rented offices were fine for a temporary solution, people are now seeking a more permanent option.
+With this way of working set to be the new normal, people are now seeking a more permanent home working solution.
 We think that one of our garden buildings could be the ideal work from home office space, and we are here to show you 7 benefits of choosing a garden building to work from home in.

 1) You can fit your work around you

 Working from home does have its challenges, with people having difficulty finding the line where work stops, and home life begins.
 A garden office will allow you to switch off from the working day as it is a space outside of the home that you can lock up and walk away from.
 This will give you the separation needed to achieve the perfect work-life balance.

 With modern life ever-changing, the traditional 9-5 is no longer the norm.
 By having an outdoor office installed at the bottom of your garden, you will be able to choose the perfect working routine for you.
 Working from home gives you the luxury of being able to fit your working day around everyday life, allowing you to meet family obligations while also achieving the work goals you need to.
 You can schedule your working day around the school run if you have children by starting earlier and finishing later, or if you have been struggling to fit a workout into your daily routine, you can take a longer lunch break to allow you extra time to exercise.

 With home working in 2020 first thought of being a temporary situation, dining rooms and bedrooms across the country were transformed into office spaces.
 While fine for a short-term solution, many have found working in this way has overtaken the space inside their homes.
 By moving into the garden, you get to claim that space back.
 A garden office will allow you to keep everything related to work out of the way in a dedicated space, so you and your family can go back to using the rooms in your home as they were intended.

 3) Boosts concentration